royaltm/node-streamdb/README.md

 For the simplicity of the setup for the below examples, let's assume that our example database will synchronize state with itself.

-Let's create schema to our constellations and create a relationship with stars.
+Let's create schema for our constellations and establish a relationship with stars.

 ```js
 var db = new DB({schema: {